-- 1. The petitioner employs 50 or more individuals in the United States; - 2.
-More than 50 percent of those employees are in H-1B or L-1A or L-1B nonimmigrant status; and - 3.
-Public Law 114-113 (signed into law on December 18, 2015.
+- 1. The petitioner employs 50 or more individuals in the United States; and - 2.
+More than 50 percent of those employees are in H-1B or L-1A or L-1B nonimmigrant status.

 To determine if they are subject to any of these fees, petitioners must complete the H-1B and H-1B1 Data Collection and Filing Fee Exemption Supplement discussed below.
 See Form G-1055 for specific fee amounts.